 Things to Do on 30a

-The beach!: The main attraction on 30a is, of course, the beach!
+The main attraction on 30a is, of course, the beach!
 Sugar white sand and beautiful turquoise water stretches for as far as the eye can see in both directions and daily life revolves around sunrises, sunsets, and all the rays in between.

-There are rental companies at pretty much every beach entrance that provides daily chair and umbrella setups (two chairs, an umbrella, and a little table for about $60/day) so all you have to do is show up with your book, sunscreen, and shades and wile the day away.
+There are rental companies at pretty much every beach entrance that provide daily chair and umbrella setups (two chairs, an umbrella, and a little table for about $60/day) so all you have to do is show up with your book, sunscreen, and shades and wile the day away.
 In the high season, make reservations in advance to guarantee a set up on the front line.

 Let me set your expectations though when I say bike or walk “everywhere.”
 That means everywhere around the town you’re staying in and what’s nearby.
-But you’re not going to bike the entire 30a.
+But you’re probably not going to bike the entire 30a.
 It’s over 8 miles in between Seaside and Rosemary Beach (the two big anchors on 30a) so you’re obviously not going to do that for dinner, but overall 30a is a very bike friendly area.

 Speaking of beach towns, 30a has some of the very best.
 Spend time walking, shopping, eating, and just generally exploring each town.
 They all have that new urbanism vibe (highly walkable, strong community, environmentally friendly), but the style and personality of each is pretty different.
-Here are the ones you don’t want to miss:

 Grayton Beach: Grayton was here before 30a was “cool.”
 Not a pre planned community, this organic little town has a gorgeous beach and plenty to keep you busy.
 Don’t miss Black Bear Bread Co and the Red Bar.